fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/TabTheme/index.rst

    * Applications: You can found DIRAC and VO specific applications.
    * OldPortal: It is link to the old portal.
    * DIRAC it is an external link to DIRAC portal
-   * My Desktops it is contains all saved desktops desktops.
+   * My Desktops it is contains all saved desktops.
 You can see a **Default** desktop which contains all applications which belongs to the **Default** desktop.
    * Shared: It contains all Shared desktops and applications.

 Manage application and desktop
 ------------------------------

-You can manage the state of applications by by clicking to the following menu.
+You can manage the state of applications and desktops by by clicking to the following menu.

 .. image:: images/managemenuitems.png
    :scale: 50 %
    :alt: Applications and more
    :align: center

+**Desktop**

 The Desktop menu item contains: